gatoniel/safety-action/README.md

 (Don't have an API Key?
 You can sign up for one with [https://safetycli.com/resources/plans](https://safetycli.com/resources/plans).)

-This will run Safety scan and It'll fail your CI pipeline if any vulnerable packages are found.
+This will run Safety scan and it'll fail your CI pipeline if vulnerable packages are found depending on your policy settings.

+Without modifications to the above workflow, the policy settings are automatically loaded from the organization linked to with the `SAFETY_API_KEY`.
+By default, only vulnerabilities with severity levels `critical`, `high` or `medium` will fail the CI pipeline.
+You can easily modify the policy via the [Dashboard](https://platform.safetycli.com/organization/policies).

 If you have something more complicated such as a monorepo; or once you're finished testing, read the [Documentation](https://docs.safetycli.com/) for more details on configuring Safety as an action.